 It is important that you seek medical attention immediately and that you report the accident to the restaurant manager on duty.
 Make sure you get the manager’s name and ask him or her to take down an accident report.
 If possible, ask the hostess or other customers waiting in the area if they saw your fall.
 If someone saw your fall and what contributed to the fall, ask for his or her contact information.
 Additionally, you should take pictures on your cell phone of the accident site and the danger that caused your fall.

 When slip and falls in Georgia occur due to spilled liquid not being cleaned up or cautioned off properly, the restaurant may be liable for your injuries.
 In order to establish a strong case to prove liability, you will need the expertise of a skilled Atlanta slip and fall accident attorney.
-For help collecting compensation and seeking justice, call the Law Offices of Shane Smith for a free consultation at 770-HURT-999.
+For help collecting compensation and seeking justice, call Shane Smith Law for a free consultation at 770-HURT-999.